Anthropology

 Amber Tews, MS & MBA

-Director of Marketing, Anthropology Collections Manager
+Assistant Director of Public Operations, Anthropology Collections Manager

 Office: Museum Building 205A 921 S 8th Ave Stop 8096 Pocatello, ID 83209